 Dr. DAVID J. KEELING is Department Head (since 2001)and a University Distinguished Professor of Geography.
 As a cultural geographer, he addresses issues of transportation, sustainable development, globalization, urban growth, and regional change, with Latin America and Europe his primary areas of research.
 His recent research projects include a critique of Argentina's claims on the Falkland Islands (Malvinas), an analysis of Comuna 13 in Medellín, Colombia , a critique of research on Latin American transport issues, a three-year-long decadal assessment of research on transportation issues published in Progress in Human Geography, globalization's impact on Latin American societies (published in the Journal of Latin American Geography, transportation challenges for Latin America [published in 2008 in the Journal of Latin American Geography), landscape changes in World Cities, and the cultural geography of Rock and Roll music.
-Currently he is completing a review of the Southern Cone chapter for a leading textbook on Latin America, and writing a new chapter on transportation for the same textbook.
-Dr Keeling serves on the Board of Councilors for the American Geographical Society and is also the Society's Assistant Treasurer.
+He recently completed new chapters on Transportation and the Southern Cone for the 7th edition of Latin America and the Caribbean (Blouet and Blouet (2015): Wiley).
+Dr Keeling served on the Board of Councilors for the American Geographical Society until 2014 as the Society's Assistant Treasurer.
 He serves as the Editor for the Americas of the Journal of Transport Geography.
-In his role as a Fellow and Councilor of the AGS, he contributes Op Ed pieces on issues of geopolitical or economic change (see recent commentaries), observations on current geopolitical issues, and lectures around the world on travel expeditions representing the AGS and WKU on educational geography expeditions.
-Dr. Keeling also frequently leads departmental study abroad programs to various corners of the globe, with past programs visiting Chile (2005), Australia (2002), Turkey, Greece, Italy, Slovenia, Mexico, England, Belgium, Egypt, and France, with recent KIIS programs in Argentina (2010, 2011), and scheduled for Argentina in summer 2014.
-Both undergraduates and graduates are encouraged to participate in research projects underway in the Department, including those available through the Hoffman Environmental Research Institute and through the Kentucky MesoNet initiative.
+In his role as a Fellow of the AGS, he contributes Op Ed pieces on issues of geopolitical or economic change, observations on current geopolitical issues, and lectures around the world on travel expeditions representing the AGS and WKU on educational geography expeditions.
+Dr. Keeling also frequently leads departmental study abroad programs to various corners of the globe, with past programs visiting Chile (2005), Australia (2002), Turkey, Greece, Italy, Slovenia, Mexico, England, Belgium, Egypt, and France, with recent KIIS programs in Argentina (2010, 2011), and scheduled for Argentina in summer 2016.
+Both undergraduates and graduates are encouraged to participate in research projects underway in the Department, including those available through the Center for Water Resources and through the Kentucky MesoNet initiative.
 Dr. Keeling recently directed a research project in Colombia with the support of the American Geographical Society's Bowman Expeditions.
 More detailed information about his research publications and course offerings can be found at his website.
 For more information about his research topics and agenda, contact Dr Keeling at firstname.lastname@example.org

 Dr. REZAUL MAHMOOD specializes in hydroclimatology (soil moisture and precipitation) and agricultural climatology.
 Currently, he is working on the soil moisture climatology of the Northern Great Plains and its relationship with long-term climate conditions: impacts of land use on near-surface hydrologic cycle components, including soil moisture, evapotranspiration, and temperature; drought, surface solar radiation modeling and dew point temperature modeling.
 He also investigates scale issues in soil-moisture measurement and modeling.
 Over the past few years, Rezaul has conducted research on monsoonal precipitation and soil moisture availability, modeling their impacts on rainfed rice productivity.
 He also has examined climate change and temperature variability and modeled their impacts on crop productivity, irrigation water requirements, and cropping pattern.
 Rezaul has published his research in a number of peer-reviewed Journals, including Theoretical and Applied Climatology, Agricultural and Forest Meteorology, Ecological Modeling, Physical Geography, and Progress in Physical Geography.
 For more information about his research topics and agenda, visit his Vita, or contact Dr. Mahmood at email@example.com.